 Hey folks!
 I have to be completely transparent.
 This post is actually for me but I’m a sharer and thought that some of you may be struggling with this as well.
 It can happen so suddenly and BOOM, your house, a room, the garage is cluttered with clothes, shoes or other nicknacks you don’t even remember when or where they came from.
 Truth?
 I have way too many clothes and shoes and need to get rid of the clutter.
 Since we’re stuck in the house, now is the perfect time for a little spring cleaning.
 All we need is a half day, or whole day, to go through our closets and dressers to give our wardrobes a good spring cleaning.
 You ready?
 LET’S GO!

 I hate cleaning!
 Raise your hands if you’re with me.
 Once I get going though, it can feel good and be somewhat relaxing but before I get started, I have to hype myself up to get the party started.
 Issa vibe, so before you tackle your task, set the mood to make cleaning a fun activity.
 Slide on your “cleanum fit”, yes I sang this in my Beyonce voice set to Freakum Dress, bump your fave music, and get to the task at hand.
 Here’s some music to set the atmosphere.

 Keep It in the Closet or Bye, Felicia?

 The book is all about decluttering and organizing your home.
 Now, I have to admit that I was a little skeptical about the KonMari Method because it can feel a little awkward and unnatural but there’s a method to the madness.
-Check out this handy checklist from Happy DIY Home too.
 The KonMari Method starts with clothes so let’s check out the steps.

 Step 1: Pile it up!